oyve/weather-formulas/README.md

 ```

 - Test code for all formulas.
-- Supports provided and custom valuation sets, and parameters where applicable.
+- Supports provided and custom valuation sets, and configurable parameters where applicable.
-- SI units (e.g., meters, kilograms, seconds, Kelvin) used for all inputs and outputs.
-- Dual-support for both ES Module (ESM) and CommonJS (CJS)
+- Supports both ES Module (ESM) and CommonJS (CJS).

 ## Table of Contents
 - [Features](#features)